 The American Academy of Pediatrics (AAP) recommends minimizing or eliminating media exposure, other than video chatting, for children under the age of 18 months.
 For older preschool-age children, media limits are very appropriate.
 Have a strategy for managing electronic media to maximize its benefits.

 Co-view or co-play with your children, and find other activities to do together that are healthy for the body and mind.
 Great examples include reading, talking and playing together.

 When you cannot sit down and actively engage in play with your child, supvised independent

-Remember that supervised independent play for infants and young children has been shown to have superior benefit to the use of screen media when you cannot sit down and actively engage in play with your child.
+play for infants and young children is more beneficial than use of screen media.
 For example, have your child play with nesting cups on the floor nearby while you prepare dinner.